abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/Beach-Bar.md

 ## Privilege Escalation

-`sudo -l`, SUID, cron and capabilities were all clean, so I looked at running processes instead — specifically anything owned by root.
+`sudo -l`, SUID, cron and capabilities were all clean, so I looked at running processes.

 ```bash
 ps auxww | grep -v "\[" | grep root